Brain Aneurysm Repair

 - speech and vision problems

-- Do not eat or drink anything eight hours before the procedure.
+- Don’t eat or drink anything eight hours before

 - Take any medications your doctor gives you.